Applying the concept of lean to health care

 To the benefit of the organization’s staff, lean management also reduces workload.
 In fact, lean tools enable staff to produce the highest quality output with the least amount of work possible!
 A lean health care organization can quickly realize improved levels of job satisfaction from their staff who are no longer putting in additional hours at the end of the day to do work caused by inefficient processes.

-Cutting waste from the health care delivery is not just a good idea, it is an urgent imperative.
+Cutting waste from health care delivery is not just a good idea, it is an urgent imperative.
 Employing lean management in the health care delivery model makes this possible.

 “Lean leaders demonstrate respect by stepping away from the role of problem-solver, and instead take on the role of problem-framer.”